 That is why a specific article (art.108) has been included in the European Regulation 2017/745 on medical devices in which Member States are asked to take “All appropriate measures to encourage the establishment of registers and databanks for specific types of devices setting common principles to collect comparable information.
 Such registers and databanks shall contribute to the independent evaluation of the long-term safety and performance of devices, or the traceability of implantable devices, or all of such characteristics”.

-Similarly, in Italy, in 2012, with the decree-law 179, converted into Law 221, the legislator created the framework that currently supports the implementation of surveillance systems and registers of particular concern for public health, identified with the Prime Minister’s Decree on 03/03/2017.
-These surveillance systems and registers, whose filling by regions and healthcare professional has been made mandatory with Law 145 of 31/12/2018 (paragraph 558), are formally established once approved by the regulation sets by the Prime Minister’s Decree.
+Similarly, in Italy, in 2012, with the decree-law 179, converted into Law 221, the legislator created the framework that currently supports the implementation of surveillance systems and registries of particular concern for public health, identified with the Prime Minister’s Decree on 03/03/2017.
+These surveillance systems and registries, whose filling by regions and healthcare professional has been made mandatory with Law 145 of 31/12/2018 (paragraph 558), are formally established once approved by the regulation sets by the Prime Minister’s Decree.

 An implantable devices registry is a systematic data collection of all the implantable device replacements procedures (joint replacements, spinal implants, cardiac devices, artificial heart valves) performed in a defined geographic area (a national registry collects data at a national level).